 On this page

-How to format a cover letter
+How to format a cover letter outline

-Formatting a one-page cover letter correctly is a valuable element to any job application.
-The right cover letter format will make your application, resume, or CV more professional, easier to read, and application tracking system (ATS) approved.
+Correct cover letter formatting is extremely valuable to any job application.
 Well-written cover letters should include a header, greeting, opening paragraph, main body, closing paragraph, and salutations.
 Let’s take a look at the best structure for a cover letter below.

-If you are after writing tips, go to how to write a cover letter.
+If you are after document writing tips, go to how to write a cover letter or explore writing a cover letter with AI.

 1. Header